-This section describes upgrading a Uyuni for Retail Branch Server to the next SP (service pack).
+This section describes upgrading the Uyuni for Retail Branch Server to the next SP (service pack).

-Uyuni for Retail Branch Server is a client system such as a Uyuni Proxy with additional Uyuni for Retail features.
+The Uyuni for Retail Branch Server is a client system similar to the Uyuni Proxy, with additional Uyuni for Retail features.

 Upgrade the Uyuni Server before starting the Uyuni for Retail upgrade.